OctopusDeploy/blog/blog/2025-01/gitops-right-for-you/index.md

 ---
-title: Is GitOps right for you?
+title: "Is GitOps right for you?"
-description: This blog post is an excerpt from our free guide, Kubernetes delivery unlocked, which examines GitOps and its implications for setting up pipelines
+description: This post is an excerpt from our free guide, Kubernetes delivery unlocked.
+This section examines GitOps and its implications for setting up pipelines.
 author: liam.mackie@octopus.com
 visibility: public
 published: 2025-01-29-1400